musebe/musebecodes/packages/personal-blog-lite/content/blog/Airtable /index.md

 When you visit the Url: `localhost:5000`, you should be able to see the string 'Hello from Airtable' running on your browser.

-In order to interact with Airtable programmatically , we will have to bring the `API key`, `Airtable base id` and `Airtable table name` into your project.
+In order to interact with Airtable programmatically , we will have to bring the `API key`, `Airtable base id` and `Airtable table name` into the project.
 As this can be sensitive information that need not to be shared with everyone, create a `.env` file in the root project folder and fill the values associated with each key.

 All the information can be obtained from your airtable project as we did the setup above.